Chitu Khan

-Chitu Khan was a Pindari Jat chief and general, officially in the service of the House of Scindia.
+Chitu Khan was a Pindari Muslim Jat chief and general, officially in the service of the House of Scindia.
 He was an able chief, and led in several campaigns to plunder Hyderabadi, Rajput, Maratha, and British domains.
 In 1805, Chitu was granted the title of Nawab by Scindia.
 He would assume the name of Nawab Muhammad Kamal Khan Mustakeen Jung Bahadur.

 Early life

-Chitu Khan was born into a Jat family near Delhi.
-In his childhood, he was bought during a famine, and raised as a 'Kunwar' (or son) of Doubla Mehar (or Doobla Khan), while he was out on an expedition with Mahadji Scindia to Gohad.
-Doabla would officially be succeeded by his sons, but Chitu would become the de-facto leader of his own durrah.
+Chitu Khan was born into a Jat family.

+In his childhood, he was enslaved and later bought by Doubla Mehar (or Doobla Khan), a Pindari chief out on an expedition with Mahadji Scindia.
+Doabla would raise him as a son.
+Chitu would grow to become the de-facto leader of his own durrah (faction).

 Career

 Chitu's durrah maintained a force of 25,000 troops.
 In addition, he had 2,000 infantry to garrison forts, 6 elephants, 2 palkees, a naubat, 2 grand bazars, 2 flags, and 100 hircarras (scouts).
 His banner was of bhugwa (saffron) color, with a white snake in the center.
 The first banner was presented to him by the Bhonsla Raja of Nagpur.

 Chitu was granted the 'Panj Mahals' of Nimar, Rajgarh, Talien, Satwas, and Kilichpur from Scindia.
 Upon being recognized as an official chief, he was also granted Singpur Bari and Chipaner from Bhonsla, and Leileepur from Vazier Muhammad Khan.
 The jagir of Chitu (and Rajun) had an estimated worth of 5,87,000 rupees.

 He was a competent and respected administrator, arguably the most powerful of his class.
 Sir John Malcolm, who would later take possession of his lands, was impressed by his previous governance.
 He was a liberal by nature, distributing land among his followers so they could maintain themselves without plunder.
 His word was honored among the Pindaris, while those of other chiefs could be disobeyed.